talkkonnect/talkkonnect/README.md

 ### A Headless Mumble Linux Client/Transceiver/Walkie Talkie/Intercom/Gateway for Single Board Computers, PCs or Virtual Environments (IP Radio/IP PTT <push-to-talk>)

 ---
-### If you like and use talkkonnect PLEASE let us know, please STAR talkkonnect/talkkonnect repo on github.com!
+### If you like and use talkkonnect PLEASE let us know how you are using talkkonnect please STAR talkkonnect/talkkonnect repo on github.com!
+Send Us Pictures!

 ### So What then is talKKonnect, and why should I be Interested?